 As a Christian community, the quality of our relationships between all age groups is inspired by God's love and His love for us.
 We all strive to know each other very well and are ever vigilant to changes in the attitudes and reactions of our pupils.
 We are all prepared to give time and individual consideration to any person who needs the space or opportunity to talk.
 We encourage sensitivity to other people's feelings and foster a climate of support among the children.
-We have a well-being team, which includes the SENCO and FLO to provide support for children and families.
-We practise restorative justice in our school to help develop friendships and support children in a positive way, all adults use Restorative Justice.

-We teach PSHE lessons specifically designed to explore relationships and how we should be treating other people during the SEAL 'Relationships' term.
+We teach PSHE lessons specifically designed to explore relationships and how we should be treating other people throughout the PSHE curriculum.